 - 1 tbsp Za'atar more if needed (just be sure to liberally season both sides of the fish)

 - 2 tbsp parsley minced, for garnish

-- Add minced parsley to garnish, and a pinch of salt to taste (only if desired, but not necessary)
+- Add minced parsley to garnish, and a pinch of salt to taste (if desired).